First recorded by Larry Weiss (MOR #24 1974).

 From the wiki: “”Rhinestone Cowboy” is a song written by Larry Weiss and most famously recorded by singer Glen Campbell.
 Growing up in Queens, New York City, Weiss started writing songs in his teens, and continued to do so while working in his family’s textile sales business, before working as a freelance songwriter for music publishers Wes Farrell (who also published Gerry Goffin and Carole King).
 Weiss’ first break came in 1963 when Nat ‘King’ Cole recorded ‘Mr. Wishing Well’, co-written with Lockie Edwards Jr..
 Weiss also wrote for R&B acts including Baby Washington, Chuck Jackson, The Shirelles, and American Breed (‘Bend Me, Shape Me‘).

 “Weiss wrote and first recorded ‘Rhinestone Cowboy’ in 1974 (sounding very much like Neil Diamond), where it appeared on his album Black and Blue Suite.
-It did not, however, have much of a commercial impact as a single.
+It did not, however, have much of a commercial impact as a single, charting only on the Adult Contemporary music chart.
 In late 1974, however, Glen Campbell did hear the song on the radio and, during a tour of Australia, sat down to learn it.

 – ‘How We Made Rhinestone Cowboy‘, The Guardian, May 13, 2013